scrimba/community/DOCS.md

 <img width="80" src="https://github.com/scrimba/community/blob/master/img/finish-recording.png">
 </p>

+You can also check out this [YouTube video](https://youtu.be/rDIlR71omg4), which amongst other things goes through how to create a Scrimba screencast.

 # Edit recording

 Once you're fininshed recording, you can edit your timeline by clicking the **BRUSHUP** icon.
 Check [this video](https://www.youtube.com/watch?v=-2sSBJusQfc) if you want to watch a walkthrough of the post processing feature: